finos/rune-dsl/docs/rune-modelling-component.md

 #### Deep Paths for Choice Types

 For choice types, common attributes can be accessed using a *deep path operator* `->>`.
-Given a choice type called
+Given a choice type called `Vehicle`, each of its options exposing an attribute `vehicleId`, this identifier can be accessed directly using `vehicle ->> vehicleId`.

 ### Operators